UWSEDS/uwseds.github.io/grading.md

 The latter will be assessed by commit logs and by a survey students will submit at the end of the quarter.
+Projects are due by midnight PT on Tuesday March 15, 2016.